cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     define d (n) { return (2*n); }; d(5) // l(100)/l(10) # Natural log //
     quit // Sample of a sum function via a for loop: sum=0; for(i=16;i>=0;i--)sum+=32*(256^i); sum
-  The online help of CT1 contains a more detailed explanation about bc.
+  The online help of CT1 contains a much more detailed explanation about bc.

 - Playfair with a 6*6 matrix now doesn't wrongly transform J to I any more.
 - Scilexer.dll again greys out non-alphabet characters correctly.